Yikai-Liao/symusic/docs/faq.md

 ### `pip install symusic` falls back to a source build

-Symusic publishes wheels for Linux, macOS, and Windows on CPython 3.9–3.14 (plus PyPy 3.9).
+Symusic publishes CPython wheels for Python 3.9 through 3.14 across the supported Linux, macOS, and Windows targets, including Windows ARM64.
+PyPy wheels are currently published for `pp311` on `manylinux_x86_64`, `macosx_x86_64`, and `macosx_arm64`.
 If `pip` starts compiling from source:

 - Check that your Python version is supported (`python -m pip debug --verbose` is helpful).
 - Upgrade `pip`, `setuptools`, and `wheel` in your environment.
+- On PyPy, musllinux, or less common platform combinations, a source build can still be expected.
-- On ARM or less common platforms, prefer a recent CPython release before trying to build from source.
+- On ARM or other less common platforms, prefer a recent CPython release before trying to build from source.

 If a wheel is not available for your platform, follow the source build instructions in {doc}`/quickstart`.